vseib/deep-learning-nano-degree/02_neural_networks/2-6_sentiment_analysis/README.md

 Progress:99.9% Speed(reviews/sec):5550. #Correct:847 #Tested:1000 Testing Accuracy:84.7%
 ```

-With a min\_count of 100 and a polarity\_cutoff of 0.8, the output lookes something like this:
+With a min\_count of 100 and a polarity\_cutoff of 0.8, the output looks something like this:

 ```
 Progress:0.0% Speed(reviews/sec):0.0 #Correct:1 #Trained:1 Training Accuracy:100.%